joelguerrero/dae4cfd/README.md

 -

-The tools are bassed in Python 2.7, javascript, html5, pyqt5, and d3.js.
+The tools are based in Python 2.7, javascript, html5, pyqt5, and d3.js.

 joegi

-**Last update: SEP14-2015.**
+**Last update: OCT1-2015.**

 -
 &nbsp;